Submissions

 Reporting standards

-Authors reporting results of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
-Underlying data should be represented accurately in the manuscript.
-A paper should contain sufficient detail and references to permit others to replicate the work.
+Authors reporting original research should present accurate accounts of their work and objective discussions of its significance.
+Data should be represented accurately in manuscripts, which should contain sufficient detail and references to permit replication.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Originality and Plagiarism

-Plagiarism is unacceptable in the journal.
+Plagiarism is unacceptable in this journal.
 Plagiarism involves copying text, ideas, images, or data from another source, even your own publications, without acknowledging the original source.

-All submitted materials are checked for plagiarism using the iThenticate/Compilatio software in the preliminary evaluation by Managing Editor before the peer review process to avoid any publication or retraction.
-If plagiarism is found the manuscript return back to the author/s and declined submission to the peer review system.
+All submitted materials are checked for plagiarism using iThenticate/Compilatio software during preliminary evaluation by the Managing Editor before the peer review process to prevent publication issues or retractions.
+If plagiarism is found, the manuscript will be returned to the author(s) and submission to the peer review system will be declined.

 If plagiarism is found during the peer review process, the manuscript may be rejected.
-If plagiarism is found after publication, it will be investigated and action taken in accordance with our policies.
+If plagiarism is found after publication, it will be investigated and action will be taken in accordance with our policies.

 Image files must not be modified or adjusted in any way that could lead to misinterpretation of the information contained in the original image.
 If incorrect image manipulations are identified and confirmed during the peer review process, we may reject the manuscript.
 If image manipulation is identified and confirmed after publication, we may correct or retract the article.